brain-link/scanhub/_sources/techdoc_swad.rst.txt

-Software Architecture Design Descritpion (SWAD)
+Software Architecture Design Description (SWAD)
 ###############################################

 !!This Section is Work in Progress.!!